 There are different models of composting toilets and some factors to consider when choosing one for your tiny house.

-The basic components of a composting toilet are the seat and the composting chamber.
-A good composting toilet also has a mechanism for diverting at least some of the liquid to keep the volume in the composting chamber low.
-Without this feature your toilet might compost slower and some odors may escape.
-The problem with composting toilets is that all of these components add up to a much larger unit than a traditional water toilet.
+The essential components of a composting toilet are the seat and the composting chamber.
+An excellent composting toilet also has a mechanism for diverting at least some liquid to keep the volume in the composting chamber low.
+Without this feature, your toilet might compost slower, and some odors may escape.
+The problem with composting toilets is that these components add up to a much larger unit than a traditional water toilet.

 This can be a problem in a tiny house where the entire bathroom is probably just a few square feet.
-To keep the bathroom small look for a composting toilet with separate seat and container components.
-These types of composting toilets are designed to have the collection container installed below the floor or outside the bathroom where it won’t get in your way.
-You will need to make sure you can access the container because it will need to be emptied from time to time.
+To keep the small bathroom, look for a composting toilet with separate seat and container components.
+These composting toilets are designed to have the collection container installed below the floor or outside the bathroom so that it won’t get in your way.
+You will need to ensure you can access the container because it will need to be emptied from time to time.